seanpategan/TruthAI/README.md

 2. **Encodes** the tokens through 12 transformer layers, building contextual representations of each word
 3. **Classifies** the article using a regression head on top of BERT's `[CLS]` token embedding
 4. **Estimates confidence** by running 30 forward passes with dropout enabled ([Monte Carlo Dropout](https://arxiv.org/abs/1506.02142)) and measuring prediction variance
-5. **Identifies influential words** using gradient-based attribution — computing how much each token pushes the score left or right
+5. **Identifies influential words** using gradient-based attribution: computing how much each token pushes the score left or right

 The output is a bias score from **-10** (far-left) to **+10** (far-right), a confidence percentage, and a list of the most influential words in the article.